jacobsalway/jacobsalway.com/README.md

 ## Structure

-* `/content/*` - homepage content and blog posts written in Markdown.
+* `/content/*` - project content and blog posts written in Markdown.
 * `/infra/*` - cloud infrastructure written in Terraform.
 Also contains Lambda code related to post view calculation and associated API.
 * `/mock/*` - a simple Flask server run locally to mock post view API responses.
 * `/scripts/*` - script run in CI to sync post titles and dates to the DynamoDB table.
 I may migrate this to something Terraform-based using `aws_dynamodb_table_item`.